Best Trade Paint to use

 Water-based Gloss and Satinwood

 The most popular water-based gloss and satinwood is Johnstone’s Aqua, however I strongly disagree with the masses on this one!!
 If you want “high end” satinwood and you’re not bothered about the price tag, then you need to go with Benjamin Moore Scuff x.
 It is scuff resistant, very easy to apply, will adhere to previously oil-coated surfaces without the need for a separate primer and the finish is to die for.
 It is expensive though.
+You can buy Benjamin Moore products online by clicking here.
+If you’re willing to pay a bit more for quality paint, then these products really are for you.

 The best Stain Block